Sign up to WAMplifier

 The task of achieving a safe environment is significant, complex, and ever-changing.
 By virtue of this challenge, it is an ongoing and evolving program, and we are committed to keeping the community informed of the progress and providing you with all and any relevant information and support resources.

 The Diversity Committee was established by WAM to provide leadership, education and initiatives that foster a culture that is more inclusive and promotes diversity for the benefit of the sector as a whole.
 The Committee provides support and consultation to aid in the formulation, delivery and evaluation of diversity initiatives within the organisation and across its’ programs and activities.

 To address growing awareness that women, trans and gender non-binary people are more susceptible to discrimination in the music industry, WAM founded the Gender Equity Working Group to raise awareness and drive new initiatives to progress gender and cultural equality.

 The group was formed off the back of a series of meetings and forums held throughout 2017 and 2018 with women working in a broad spectrum of roles in the WA music sector.
 Through these meetings, WAM is able to capture an authentic view of the current issues and experiences of women, trans and non-binary people, and work alongside the community to develop active strategies to address discrimination.

-Spearheaded by WAM Chief Executive Mike Harris and Industry Development Officer Claire Hodgson, Fair Play WA is an initiative aimed at improving gender equity in the WA music sector through understanding the lives experiences of individuals within the sector, conducting additional research, providing awareness, and presenting informed recommendations.
-The initiative stemmed from a series of forums and meetings with the Gender Equity Working Group held in mid-2017 and early-2018, with work currently underway for the Fair Play WA report.
+Fair Play WA is an initiative aimed at improving gender equity in the WA music sector through understanding the lives experiences of individuals within the sector, conducting additional research, providing awareness, and presenting informed recommendations.
+The initiative stemmed from a series of forums and meetings with the Gender Equity Working Group, with the first Fair Play WA report released in 2021.